Robprogram2002/DS_and_Algo_Java/src/main/resources/sedgewick_book_notes/chap1_notes.md

 Of course, we can define APIs for other geometric objects such as line segments, triangles, polygons, circles, and so forth, though implementing operations on them can be challenging.

+**Information processing.** The idea is to define data types that allow us to keep information in objects that correspond to things in the real world.
+The focus of such data types is on encapsulating the data, while at the same time enabling the development of client code that does not depend on the representation of the data.

+> Whenever you have data of different types that logically belong together, it is worthwhile to contemplate defining an
+> ADT as in these examples.
+The ability to do so helps to organize the data, can greatly simplify client code in typical
+> applications, and is an important step on the road to data abstraction.

 ###### Implementing an abstract data type

 The first statements in the file declare instance variables that define the data-type values.
 Following the instance